rwaldron/johnny-five/docs/ed.md

   // be defined and assigned to this.degrees object. this.degrees = {};

+  // Store "next" move function calls here, if necessary.
+  // Used by attn to allow bot to stop walking before commencing
+  // in the next direction.
+  //
+  //    1. attn() -> stop walking stand, set this.next = dir
+  //    2. recall attn(), comple
+  this.next = null;

   // Table of times (avg) to complete tasks this.times = {
     step: 0,